Your ChatGPT Doesn't Know Your Clients

 Copy-pasting context into ChatGPT isn't "AI-powered marketing."
 It's manual work dressed up as automation.

-An Intelligent Marketing System doesn't ask you to re-explain your brand every time you use it.
-It remembers.
+An Intelligent Marketing System like FlyWhale doesn't ask you to re-explain your brand every time you use it.
+It just remembers.
 That's not a feature — it's the difference between a tool that saves you 20% of your time and one that saves you 80%.
+(It's also why we call FlyWhale a system, not an agent.)

 If you're still pasting context into every new chat, ask yourself: am I using AI, or am I just doing data entry for it?

 The answer might change what you're looking for.
-Here's what an Intelligent Marketing System looks like in practice.
+Here's what FlyWhale, an Intelligent Marketing System, looks like in practice.

-The hands you'd hire — without the headcount.
-From $30/mo, 7-day free trial.
+FlyWhale is the hands you'd hire — without the headcount.
+From $29.99/mo, 7-day free FlyWhale trial.

 Start free trial